dimvic/yii-yin/README.md

 * Review error codes & messages
 * Controller filter to validate requests (see [yin-middlewares](https://github.com/woohoolabs/yin-middlewares))
 * UUID generator for exposed models (using a behavior)
-* Allow mapping of component classes to other than the included ones
+* Allow use customized of customized repositories, transformers and hydrators